oubiwann/lgeo/README.md

 Note that it may become necessary in the future to include a fourth: a namespace for the PROJ4 library.

+The LFE NIF wrappers of the form ``lgeo_*`` are not intended to be used directly (though one certianly may do so).
+It is preferable to use the dotted modules.

 ### Erlang Sources [&#x219F;](#table-of-contents)